- Released: 2020

 Reminiscent of DIIV, but with more of a bent towards Peter Hook basslines, Cathedral Bells take us on a cool and mesmeric journey through their debut.
 Unusually for me, I think I prefer their more airy and ethereal efforts to the more abrasive ones.
 ‘Heavy Rain’ certainly stands out with its delicate ’80s vibe, while ‘Time Capsule’ is instantly likeable too.

 There’s a lot of this sort of music around, and it can be hard to make it stand out.
 Velvet Spirit probably doesn’t stand out in truth, but it doesn’t need to.
-More important is that the band find their sound and use it well, and Cathedral Bells don’t seem like a band relying on layers and effect to mask a lack of talent or ideas.
+More important is that the band find their sound and use it well, and Cathedral Bells don’t seem like a band relying on layers and effects to mask a lack of talent or ideas.